Vala Marketing Turns 6 Years Old Celebrating With a "Level 6, Unlocked" Party and Four-Chamber Wide Ribbon Cutting

-Vala Marketing, the home for creatives making an impact in Indiana, is celebrating its 6th birthday on Wednesday 20 April 2022.
-Celebrations will include a door prize draw, a BBQ buffet, and a four-chamber wide ribbon-cutting ceremony at 4 pm.
+ELKHART, Ind., April 14, 2022 /PRNewswire/ -- Vala Marketing, the home for creatives making an impact in Indiana, is celebrating its sixth birthday on Wednesday, April 20, 2022.
+Celebrations will include a door prize draw, a BBQ buffet, and a four-chamber wide ribbon-cutting ceremony at 4 p.m.

-ELKHART, Ind., April 12, 2022 /PRNewswire/ -- Vala Marketing, the innovative marketing agency taking Indiana by storm, is soon to celebrate its 6t birthday at Vala Marketing's headquarters.
+Vala Marketing, the innovative marketing agency taking Indiana by storm, is soon to celebrate its sixth birthday at Vala Marketing's headquarters.
 The party, Level 6, Unlocked, is open to both clients and the Vala Marketing community as a whole.

 The celebrations will also include a ribbon-cutting ceremony held by the Elkhart, Kosciusko, South Bend Regional, and Goshen Chambers of Commerce representatives.
 Everyone in the Vala Marketing Facebook community, current clients, and future partners are welcome to take part and make this party even more memorable.